foundersandcoders/LIFT-backend/dev/ENDPOINTS.md

 > WIP

+- [ ] tdHi: Set the `authId` prop when creating a node

 ### 2E. `/auth/*`

 #### 2E1. `POST "/auth/signin/magic-link"`

-- [ ] tdWait: Create an endpoint that both signs in and creates a new user
+- [ ] tdHi: Create an endpoint that both signs in and creates a new user
-- [ ] tdWait: Create a new user node when a new user signs up
+- [ ] tdHi: Create a new user node when a new user signs up
-- [ ] tdWait: Assign the managerEmail to the user node on creation
+- [ ] tdHi: Assign the managerEmail to the user node on creation

 ```ts
   reqMagicLink(/* leads to "/" */);